alchemy-bootcamp-two-summer-2018/first-fullstack-app/LAB-2.md

 1. Modify your `server.js`
     1. Open a client connection to the database
     1. Modify express routes to use the client to send queries to the database
-1. Do the work incrementally while verifying that each part of the app still works
+1. Use postman to help validate the work incrementally.
+    1. Start by changing the `POST`, test from postman and validate using `psql` the data is correctly populating in the database
+    1. Then change the `GET` and verify it works in postman

 ## New Requirements